-Finally, the Commission receives hundreds of items of correspondence (i.e., mail, email, submissions through its website) every year that do not pertain to the conduct of Texas judges.
-In fiscal year 2023, over people wrote to the Commission countless times (via mail or email) complaining of individuals or entities that were outside of the Commission's jurisdiction, requesting legal advice/representation by the Commission or other assistance.
+Finally, the Commission receives countless correspondence (i.e., mail, email) every year that does not pertain to the conduct of Texas judges.
+In fiscal year 2024, Commission Staff answered well over a thousand inquiries or complaints concerning individuals or entities that were outside of the Commission's jurisdiction, requesting legal advice/representation by the Commission or other assistance.
 Commission Staff was responsive to such correspondence, and whenever possible, provided those complainants additional written information and referred to other resources to help them resolve their concerns.